cmaxw/devchat-eleventy/src/dev-ed/deved-035-programming-with-learning-gatsby.md

   written in markdown or any outside sources, and data querying is done with GraphQL.
 question3: >-
-  What is the difference between Gatsby and server side rendering frameworks such as Next.js?
+  What is the difference between Gatsby and server-side rendering frameworks such as Next.js?
 answer3: >-
-  In server-side rendering, there is data on one side and template on the other, and each time a request is made to the server, the data and template are assembled dynamically on the fly and not at build time.
+  In server-side rendering, there is data on one side and template on the other, and each time a request is made to the server, the data and template are assembled on the fly and not at build time.
 On the contrary, in case of Gatsby, this is done at build time, so everything that is sent from the server is pre-calculated.
 question4: >-
   How does Gatsby deal with adding extra aspects on top of the basic functionality?